Check out these seven frightening stats:

-Gregory Panza, exercise physiologist at Hartford Hospital, and his team, found in a study that out of 1,145 seniors who were at risk of Alzheimer’s disease, those who did only aerobic exercise had 3x better cognitive function than those who did a combo of both aerobic and muscle-strengthening exercises.
+Gregory Panza, an exercise physiologist at Hartford Hospital, and his team, found in a study that out of 1,145 seniors who were at risk of Alzheimer’s disease, those who did only aerobic exercise had 3x better cognitive function than those who did a combo of both aerobic and muscle-strengthening exercises.
 Those who didn’t do any exercise at all actually experienced a slight cognitive decline.

 Some aerobic exercise ideas:

-- Start off slow with mild physical activities, like a walk, biking or swimming, and then shoot for 2.5 hours of moderate intensity exercise each week, which means more brisk cardio and strength training
+- Start off slow with mild physical activities, like a walk, biking or swimming, and then shoot for 2.5 hours of moderate-intensity exercise each week, which means more brisk cardio and strength training

 - 2-3 strength training sessions each week can cut your risk of Alzheimer’s by 50%